lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

-CC F - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.
+**CC** - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.

-MM F - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.
+**MM** - We met our goal of getting more patients into MAT for OUD! by having a more realistic referral rate, using more x-waiver provider supply, and adjusting our RVIs for depression and OUD in line with quality standards.

-PSY F - We found that the total number of patients served by the team increased from N=371 to N=460.
+**PSY** - We found that the total number of patients served by the team increased from N=371 to N=460.
 Of the 460, n=358 were Initiators and n=132 were Completers.
 Among Completers, n=99 graduated and were done (75%, as we expected).
 Regarding the starting rate for new patients, it increased from about 3.8 pts/wk to about 4.8 pts/wk. our hypotheses was supported.
 This dramatically increases the number of patients in PSY who are receiving an evidence base dose of therapy and supports the team in taking on more new patients, about one more new pt/wk (or 4 new ones per month, or 48 new ones annually!)

-AGG F - Decision is for people to experiment with sensitivity sliders on own and follow up.
+**AGG** - Decision is for people to experiment with sensitivity sliders on own and follow up.

-SP F – As predicted, we see a dramatic shift in patient from “high symptom” to “low symptom,” as both detection and care quality improve – the ratio of high to low symptom patients drops from 0.6:1 to 0.2:1 over two years.
+**SP** – As predicted, we see a dramatic shift in patient from “high symptom” to “low symptom,” as both detection and care quality improve – the ratio of high to low symptom patients drops from 0.6:1 to 0.2:1 over two years.
 The number of patients with a suicide flag decreases by more than 50%, as more high symptom patients have their symptoms addressed before they can be flagged in the first place.
 However, the initial predicted reduction in Ending Rate is off-set by long-term increases in the Recommend Step Down Rate, thus not permanently impacting the new patient start rate.
 Both new patient starts and wait times in our clinic increase in the short-term, but fall below our historical average by 3 months, and continue to fall for the next year.
 However, because there have been no changes in Primary Care, wait times for stepping down to PC go up substantially – from 22 to 38 weeks.

 + You walked through the system story for both Appointments and Patients.
 With your text box on the right side of the screen, revisit the model diagram and outline the systems story your team believes will cause the outcomes your team expects to observe.
 Begin to craft the text for the *Our Hypothesis* box.
 A good hypothesis will include the proposed change our team will make, the services that will be impacted, how the team data values will be changed from base case, and what we expect to see as a result of the change.